moxystudio/next-with-moxy/README.md

 Please check out the documentation page at https://next-with.moxy.tech.

-To view the documentation localy, you may run:
+To view the documentation locally, you may run:

 ```bash
 npm i --prefix docusarus